CSIRT-MU/Cryton/docs/interfaces/cli.md

 - help (`--help`) - Show this message and exit.

 ### health-check
-Check if Worker with WORKER\_ID saved in Cryton is online.
+Check if Worker with WORKER\_ID is online.

 WORKER\_ID is ID of the Worker you want to check.